Flux (text-to-image model): Black Forest Labs

+Development

-In August 2024, Flux was integrated into the Grok chatbot developed by xAI and made available as part of premium feature on X (formerly Twitter).
-Grok later switched to its own text-to-image model Aurora in December 2024.
+In August 2024, Flux was integrated into Elon Musk's Grok chatbot developed by xAI and made available as part of premium feature on X (formerly Twitter).
+Four months later in December 2024, Grok switched to its own text-to-image model Aurora.

 On 18 November 2024, Mistral AI announced that its Le Chat chatbot had integrated Flux Pro as its image generation model.

 On 21 November 2024, BFL announced the release of Flux.1 Tools, a suite of editing tools designed to be used on top of existing Flux models.
 The tools consisting of Flux.1 Fill for inpainting and outpainting, Flux.1 Depth for control based on extracted depth map of input images and prompts, Flux.1 Canny for control based on extracted canny edges of input images and prompts, and Flux.1 Redux for mixing existing input images and prompts.
 Each tools are available in both Pro and Dev models.

 In January 2025, BFL announced a partnership with Nvidia for inclusion of Flux models as foundation models for Nvidia's Blackwell microarchitecture.
 The company also announced the release of Flux Pro Finetuning API, designed for customisation and fine-tuning of Flux-generated images and a partnership with German media company Hubert Burda Media for usage of Flux Pro as part of content creation.

 On 29 May 2025, BFL announced Flux.1 Kontext, a suite of models that enable in-context image generation and editing, allowing users to prompt with both text and images.
 Alongside this, BFL Playground, an interface for testing Flux models was released.

 On 31 July 2025, BFL announced Flux.1 Krea Dev, a model developed in collaboration with Krea AI that trained to achieve better performance, more varied aesthetics, and better realism compared to existing text-to-image models.

 In September 2025, Adobe Inc. announced that Photoshop (beta) users can use Flux.1 Kontext Pro as a model for its generative fill tool.
-BFL collaborated with Meta on Vibes, an AI slop video-generation app.
+BFL collaborated with Meta on Vibes, a video-generation app.

+On 25 November 2025, BFL announced the release of Flux.2 model series, consisting of Pro, Flex, Dev, and Apache 2.0-licensed Klein (meaning Little or Small in German language) models along with Flux.2 variational autoencoder which also released as open-source software under Apache 2.0 licence.
+This series claimed improvements for image reference, photorealism, typography, and prompt understanding.